 “Because the building process can be so daunting, we hold a family’s hand from start to finish,” Troy explains.
 “Our in-house team will project manage the entire build.
 From finding the right property, communicating with a conveyancer, through the build and inspections to handing over the keys.”

 “A brand new build also means you are eligible for the many government grants available at the moment,” Troy continues.
 “The jargon can be pretty confusing, so we also help all customers decipher which grants are available to them and help them complete the paperwork.”

 You don’t know what you don’t know

-“The property market has shown time again that it is the single best wealth creating tool around, but even if you do a lot of research on your own, you may miss out on a key detail,” Troy says.
+“The property market has shown time and again that it is the single best wealth-creating tool around, but even if you do a lot of research on your own, you may miss out on a key detail,” Troy says.
 “Our team breaks down what you need to know to make great choices.”

 And, with the right planning and support, he believes owning your own home is possible for many of us.
 “A family paying around $400 per week in rent could purchase a property, and their repayments wouldn’t be much different.”

 “All you have to do is tap into a specialist and surround yourself with the right people.”